-The consolidated financial statements of the Company for the year ended 31 March 2020 has been audited by Deloitte Touche Tohmatsu.
 The consolidated financial statements of the Company for the year ended 31 March 2021 and 31 March 2022 have been audited by SHINEWING (HK) CPA Limited.
-The consolidated financial statements of the Company for the year ended 31 March 2023 and 2024 have been audited by Yongtuo Fuson CPA Limited, the auditors of the Company, who will retire and being eligible, offer themselves for reappointment at the forthcoming annual general meeting of the Company.
+The consolidated financial statements of the Company for the year ended 31 March 2023, 2024 and 2025 have been audited by Yongtuo Fuson CPA Limited, the auditors of the Company, who will retire and being eligible, offer themselves for reappointment at the forthcoming annual general meeting of the Company.